kzorina/agimus_controller/README.md

     - panda script with buffer management :
     `python3 -m agimus_controller.main.main_hpp_panda_mpc -N=1`

+### Using ROS

+If build with ROS one can run nodes that are tracking a planned trajectory from HPP:

 For one to simply run the node individually.

 ```bash